directvt/vtm/doc/embedded-object-protocol.md

 **transform** | `0`..`7`                               | `0`                      | 3-bit compact transformation state (flip+rotate).
 **flip**      | `none`\|`v`\|`h`\|`vh`\|`hv`           | `none`                   | Applied in order of appearance in the string.
 **rotate**    | `0`\|`90`\|`180`\|`270`                | `0`                      | CCW rotation applied in order of appearance.

+Note: Attribute values `width` and `height` are clamped to the `(0..65535]` range and further limited by the terminal's maximum window size settings.

 #### Lifecycle Logic